epec254/rag_code/Tutorials/3_evaluation_of_rag_studio_chain/README.md

 You can also specify whether higher or lower values are better for the metric using `greater_is_better`.
 This can be useful, for example, when defining a metric that measures the harmfulness of a response.

+**Note**: `ANSWER` assessments that use `retrieved_context` will be evaluated once over all documents retrieved concatenated together. `RETRIEVAL` assessments that use `retrieved_context` will be evaluated once per document retrieved.

 ```
 import mlflow